-- > WPS Status To enable or disable the WPS function here. - > Current PIN - The current value of the device's PIN is displayed here.
+WPS Status - To enable or disable the WPS function here.

+- Current PIN The current value of the device's PIN is displayed here.
 The default PIN of the device can be found in the label or User Guide. - > Restore PIN Restore the PIN of the device to its default. - > Gen New PIN - Click this button, and then you can get a new random value for the device's PIN.
-You can ensure the network security by generating a new PIN. - Disable Router's PIN WPS external register of entering the device's PIN can be disabled or enabled manually.
-If the device receives multiple failed attempts to authenticate an external Register, this function will be disabled automatically. - > Add Device - You can add a new device to the existing network manually by clicking this button.
+You can ensure the network security by generating a new PIN. - Disable PIN of this Device WPS external registrar of entering the device's PIN can be disabled or enabled manually.
+If the device receives multiple failed attempts to authenticate an external Registrar, this function will be disabled automatically. - Add Device You can add a new device to the existing network manually by clicking this button.